DevNavadip/funcolors-privacy-policy/index.md

 # Privacy Policy for FunColors

-**Effective Date:** 12-05-2025
+**Effective Date:** June 30, 2025

 FunColors (“we,” “our,” or “us”) values your privacy.
-This Privacy Policy explains how our app handles user data and outlines our commitment to protecting your information.
+This Privacy Policy explains how our mobile application handles user data and outlines our commitment to protecting your information.

 ---